DIJIT: A Robotic Head for an Active Observer: DIJIT Design

 \section{DIJIT Design}

 Here, we describe the mechanical design, hardware components, and ROS interface of DIJIT.
-The 3D part models, parts list, and software code are all available online under the MIT license\footnote{URL is obscured during the review process.}.
+The 3D part models, parts list, and software code are all available online under the MIT license (https://gitlab.nvision.eecs.yorku.ca/robots/dijit-pub).